eic/epic-prod/docs/RECO/25.12.0/index.md

                 unpolarised , Sub-directory or File Count:1
                     10x130 , Sub-directory or File Count:1
                         q2_1_1000 , Sub-directory or File Count:903
+    SIDIS , Sub-directory or File Count:2
+        D0_ABCONV , Sub-directory or File Count:1
+            HFsim-PYTHIA , Sub-directory or File Count:1
+                pythia8.306-1.2 , Sub-directory or File Count:1
+                    ep , Sub-directory or File Count:1
+                        5x41 , Sub-directory or File Count:1
+                            q2_1to10000 , Sub-directory or File Count:1
+                                hiDiv , Sub-directory or File Count:1960
+        Lc_ABCONV , Sub-directory or File Count:1
+            HFsim-PYTHIA , Sub-directory or File Count:1
+                pythia8.306-1.2 , Sub-directory or File Count:1
+                    ep , Sub-directory or File Count:1
+                        10x100 , Sub-directory or File Count:1
+                            q2_1to10000 , Sub-directory or File Count:1
+                                hiDiv , Sub-directory or File Count:4971
     SINGLE , Sub-directory or File Count:11
         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3